 With an abundance mindset, you dream and think big.
 You’re a lifelong learner who always takes opportunities to add to your knowledge and skill set.
 But it isn’t just about you.
 When those around you find success, your congratulations are sincere.

-Having an abundance mindset will help you start the business of your dreams, apply for a leadership position, return to school for the degree you still want – all while serving others.
+Having an abundance mindset will help you assume some risk to build wealth, start the business of your dreams, apply for a leadership position, or return to school for the degree you still want – all while serving others.

 Adopting An Abundance Mindset

-After learning more about abundance mentality, you can see why it’s so important to adopt.
-If you believe you don’t currently have an abundance mindset, you aren’t optimizing the quality of your financial life.
+After learning more about the abundance mentality, you can see why it’s so important to adopt.
+If you believe you don’t currently have one, you aren’t optimizing the quality of your financial life.

 What can you do to make the shift?